Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \subsection{Conversion to 3D model}

-The last step involved involves the recognition of 2D shapes that need to be converted into 3D solids.
-In this work, six shapes are considered: triangle, square, rectangle, pentagon, hexagon, and circle.
-The Ramer–Douglas–Peucker algorithm \cite{ramer1972a,douglas1973a} is employed to convert the curve into a set of points.
+The last step involved involves the recognition of 2D shapes for conversion into 3D solids.
+This work employs the Ramer–Douglas–Peucker algorithm \cite{ramer1972a,douglas1973a} to convert the curve into a set of points.
+In this work six shapes: triangle, square, rectangle, pentagon, hexagon, and circle are considered.
+A complete listing of the code is available in Section 1.5 of supplementary materials.

-Finally, the evaluated shapes are converted to 3D solid in the SCAD format using the basic shapes given as \begin{itemize} \item sphere(r =radius) \item cube(size = [x,y,z], center = true/false), where the center lies at (0,0) \item cylinder(h,r1,r2,center,fn : fixed number of fragments) \end{itemize} followed by boolean operations, namely \texttt{union()} and \texttt{difference()}, that lead to complex shapes and objects.
-A sample of such union is shown in Fig.~\ref{Dimensioning}.
+Finally, the evaluated shapes are converted into SCAD format using the basic shapes: sphere (\texttt{r =radius}); cube (\texttt{size = [x,y,z], center = true/false}), where the center lies at $(0,0)$; cylinder (\texttt{h,r1,r2,center, fn : fixed number of fragments}).
+This is further followed by Boolean operations, namely \texttt{union()} and \texttt{difference()} leading to complex shapes and objects.
+A sample of such union is shown in \Cref{process flow}(f).